fatihkaratash/fatihkaratash/README.md

 - 👀 I’m interested in Dev
 - 🌱 I’m currently learning React Nativr
 - 💞️ I’m looking to collaborate on Mobile App
-- 📫 How to reach me by github
+- 📫 How to reach me via github

 <!---
 fatihkaratash/fatihkaratash is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.